-And for the first time this summer, the public pool hours at select locations have been extended.
+And with that, the public pool hours at select locations have been extended.

-Torontonians can swim until 11:45 pm tonight at the following outdoor pools:
+Torontonians can swim until 11:45 pm tonight at the following outdoor pools on July 6:

 “In order to allow for physical distancing due to COVID-19, the capacity at outdoor pools is reduced to 25%,” said the City.

 A Heat Warning remains in effect for Toronto.
 For up-to-date information on extended pool hours, pool locations and regular operating hours, call 311 or visit https://t.co/6Q9oFELukk.
 Tips to protect yourself from the heat are available on the City’s website.

 — City of Toronto (@cityoftoronto) July 6, 2020

 “This restricts the number of people that can be in the pool.
 Staff have worked closely with Toronto Public Health to meet guidelines to ensure people can swim safely at outdoor pools.
 When patrons visit the City’s outdoor pools they will be required to sign-in, providing their first name and an email or phone number to facilitate Toronto Public Health contact tracing, should it be required.
 Leisure swims will continue to be prioritized to ensure as many swimmers as possible have the opportunity to cool off.
 Swimmers will be limited to 45-minute sessions to allow for cleaning.”

 The decision to extend pool hours is made daily when an Extended Heat Warning is in effect.
 With humidex values expected to reach the 40ºCs this week, this likely isn’t the last time late-night swimming will be an option this